DomosHaidou/coderoncode/_posts/2017-03-26-neural-networks-without-a-phd-part2.markdown

 tag: article
 ---

-> Neural networks (also referred to as connectionist systems) are a computational approach, which is based on a large collection of neural units (AKA artificial neurons), loosely modeling the way a biological brain solves problems with large clusters of biological neurons connected by axons.
+> Neural networks (also referred to as connectionist systems) are a computational approach, which is based on a large collection of neural units (AKA artificial neurons), loosely modelling the way a biological brain solves problems with large clusters of biological neurons connected by axons.
 > -- [Wikipedia](https://en.wikipedia.org/wiki/Artificial_neural_network)

-In essence **Neural networks** are digital representations of their biological counterparts, and while that sounds intimidating – unless you have a strong background in statistics or cognitive science – NN are not that complicated once you understand the invidual bulding blocks for a Neural Net.
+In essence **Neural networks** are digital representations of their biological counterparts, and while that sounds intimidating – unless you have a strong background in statistics or cognitive science – NN are not that complicated once you understand the individual building blocks for a Neural Net.

 For illustration purposes let's take a look at the simplest possible Neural Network, the **perceptron**: